-V. Baseline Assessment Process & Results
+IV.
+Baseline Assessment Process & Results

 First quarter provider surveys conducted during the period of July 2015 to September 2015 are being used for baseline information.
-This baseline assessment information was compiled utilizing the process outlined in the Assessment Methodology and Assessment Process Section above.
+This baseline assessment information was compiled utilizing the process outlined in the Assessment Methodology and Assessment Process Sections above.
 The baseline information included the portion of the annual representative sample served by the provider agencies surveyed, which comprised 207 service recipients and 213 different settings Assessment results indicate that 86% of settings assessed comply with the HCBS Final Rule and 14% do not comply.
-Since the submission of the amended Statewide Transition Plan (January 2016), the entire baseline provider surveys have been completed.
-The updated results can be found in Appendix G. According to the completed baseline data 94% of all settings are compliant and 6% of all setting could comply with modifications.
-For example, a member receiving employment supports considered to be isolating requires modification.
-The member must be provided opportunities for community inclusion and competitive employment.
-The employment provider is required to implement a plan to offer the member opportunities to seek employment and work in competitive integrated settings.
-Settings are found to be non-compliant when only one setting is found to not meet the HCBS settings.
-For example, during the performance survey if 60 settings were reviewed and one setting was found to have not met the setting standard.
-The performance standard for this measure would be found as "Condition not Met." therefore not compliant with the settings standard.
-For those settings that were found to be noncompliant, the State will take the steps listed above in the Remediation Section to ensure compliance by March 2019.
+For those settings that were found to be non-compliant, the State will take the steps listed above in the Remediation Section to ensure compliance by March 2019.
 We estimate based on the baseline assessments that at least 85% of all settings comply with the HCBS Final Rule and 15% are non-compliant.
 Assessments are conducted to each provider on an annual basis, throughout the year, results are reported quarterly.
-A more detailed overview of the survey and the survey results can be found in Appendix G.
+A more detailed overview of the survey and the survey results can be found in Appendix 4.